 Note

-Remember that the full source code can also be found in <install-prefix>/share/metavision/sdk/core/python_samples/metavision_sdk_get_started when installing Metavision SDK from installer or packages.
+Remember that the full source code can also be found in <install-prefix>/share/metavision/sdk/stream/python_samples/metavision_sdk_get_started when installing Metavision SDK from installer or packages.
 For other deployment methods, check the page Path of Samples.

 Once ready, execute your code.
 This is the expected results: